 Now, this is an opportunity to build a distinctive brand:

 You can nurture existing customers while also attracting new customers.
 Loyalty programs ensure continuous growth for businesses as it acts as an incentive plan for the customers.
+This increases your Customer Lifetime Value (CLTV).
 Whereas, a subscription is an excellent way to reduce uncertainties in sales projections and ensure steady cash flow.
 Such programs can lead to retention rates of over 90%.
 Other than Prime, Amazon doesn't have a unique program.
 You can use this gap to your benefit if you move with speed and agility.
 To make your program exciting for your customers:

 Starbucks' rewards program is one-of-a-kind.
 Customers get a free drink in their birthday month, free in-store refills, and the convenience of skipping the lines.